-Python is not traditionally considered a systems programming language, but it is a versatile language that can be used for a wide range of tasks, including some aspects of systems programming.
+Traditionally Python is not considered a systems programming language, but it is a versatile language that can be used for a wide range of tasks, including some aspects of systems programming.
 Systems programming typically involves low-level tasks like operating system development, device driver programming, and hardware control, where performance, memory management, and control over system resources are critical.
+Lets discover how Python as a systems programming language fairs in a programmers world.
 While Python may not be the first choice for these specific tasks, it can still play a role in systems programming in the following ways:

 However, there are some limitations to using Python for systems programming: